PlanetLive/LinearA/axe/README.md

 <h2>Her high notes (Column 1) and His lower notes (Column 2) - Mirror Beats</h2>

 Minoan priests were often married couples.
-Together, they practiced an art of signaling that supported trade routes across continents.
+Together, they practiced the art of signaling with mirrors and drums to support trade routes across continents.

 The Minoan signaling system seems to have used 1 to 3 main beats to invoke character in columns 1, 2 and 3 on the Arkalochori Axe mirror cipher.
 The first column was likely for sounds associated to heaven and the feminine (hill temples), the second column seems to be associated to earth and the masculine, the third column could have been invoked by 3 strong beats for special messages, like the 3 loud beats of the dreaded 13 Doom Beat that would have struck fear in the hearts of enemies.